 The Watson Glaser testis made by Pearson TalentLens and it assesses a potential candidate’s critical thinking skills.

-The test is broken down into five sections: inferences, deductions, interpretations, and evaluation of arguments.
+The test is broken down into five sections: inferences, recognition of assumptions, deductions, interpretations, and evaluation of arguments.
 Each of the sections presents a different style of question.

-The test is usually given online, either in the comfort of your own home or (more rarely) at an assessment centre.
+The test is usually taken online, either in the comfort of your own home or (more rarely) during an assessment centre, alongside any firm interviews or case study activities.
 The length of the test is usually 40 questions to be completed in 30 minutes.
 In some cases, you might see 80 questions to be completed in an hour.

 The test is given across a wide array of professions and can be given to anyone from new graduates to senior managers.
 The results of the test are usually compared to a “norm group”, specific to the individual company or position.